finos/ansible-cfi-ocp/ocp/gcp/01_cluster_installation/cluster_installation.md

 ```

-FIPS compliance is managed via the OpenShift Compliance Operator, which will be discussed later.
 To confirm that the OVNKubernetes SDN has been implemeted log into the cluster and run the following commands.

 ```shell
 oc describe network.config/cluster